arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

   either { isEven(i) }
 ```

-First we define two functions that return a typed error if the value is not even.
+First, we define two functions that return a typed error if the value is not even.
-If we want to accumulate all the errors we can use `mapOrAccumulate` on `Iterable` to accumulate all the errors, and doing so for `(0..10)` should return the following `errors`.
+If we want to accumulate all the errors, we can use `mapOrAccumulate` on `Iterable` to get all the errors, and doing so for `(0..10)` should return the following `errors`.
-The errors are accumulated into `NonEmptyList` since there needs to be at least one error, or we would succeeded with the computation.
+The errors are accumulated into `NonEmptyList` since there needs to be at least one error, or we would succeed with the computation.

 ```kotlin
 val errors = nonEmptyListOf(NotEven(1), NotEven(3), NotEven(5), NotEven(7), NotEven(9)).left()